-Roast pork in the oven for 12 hours, or until very tender.
-Let the roast sit for 20 minutes, or until it is cool enough to touch.
-Remove meat from the bone using your fingers.
-Discard visible fat.
+- Roast pork in the oven (covered) for 12 hours, or until very tender.
+Do not open the oven.
+After 12 hours, remove and let the roast sit for 20 minutes, or until it is cool enough to touch.

-Shred meat with your fingers or do a rough chop with a knife.
-Place shredded meat in a serving dish and drizzle with barbecue sauce.
+- Shred meat with your fingers or do a rough chop with a knife.
+Place shredded meat in a serving dish and drizzle with broth, or barbecue sauce.
+Serve warm.

 - Leftover pork freezes well in an airtight container or freezer bag.

 - If you don’t have a roasting pan, you could use a dutch oven or a simple large throwaway tin (lasagna sized), and cover tightly with foil.

 - Do NOT open the oven during the 12 hour cooking time.